okayamat/sinc-init-val/README.md

 and outputs N, computation time, and maximum error over the target interval.

 ## How to compile
-These programs needs GSL (Gnu Scientific Library) and CPPLapack.
+These programs need GSL (Gnu Scientific Library) and CPPLapack.
 Install them first (and libraries needed to them).
 Then, modify make files according to your installation.